sighupio/fury-getting-started/fury-on-eks/README.md

 ### Cluster provisioning phase

 In the cluster provisioning phase, `furyctl`  automatically deploys a battle-tested private EKS Cluster.
-To interact with the private EKS cluster, you first need to connect to private network via the bastion host.
+To interact with the private EKS cluster, connect first to the private network via the OpenVPN server in the bastion host.

 #### Connect to private network